cspipaon/biPCPG/README.rst

 * Applying the PCPG, via the ``bicpg.pcpg.PCPG`` class.
 * Performing a bootstrap on the PCPG network's edges, via the ``bipcpg.bootstsrap.get_bootstrap_values`` function.

+The documentation is hosted `here <https://bipcpg.readthedocs.io/>`_.
 We recommend having a look at the `tutorial <https://bipcpg.readthedocs.io/en/latest/tutorial.html>`_ to get started.

 References
 ----------